Close-up of person and horse with their heads close to one another, looking into each other's eyes

 i

-As part of the RCVM@OVC program, Dr. Coe has developed a comprehensive communication skills training curriculum for student veterinarians at the Ontario Veterinary College (OVC).
-For the first three years, DVM students practice in a simulated environment with actors posing as clients, as depicted in the session below.
+For the first three years in the DVM program, students practice in a simulated environment with actors posing as clients, as depicted in the session below.
 Then, in their fourth-year rotation at the on-campus clinic, students engage in real-life client consultations and receive in-the-moment feedback on their use of the communication skills they have acquired.
 Other DVM students and clinicians can observe and make suggestions from an adjoining room that was designed specifically to allow for non-intrusive observation.

 Students benefit from an evidence-based approach to engaging with veterinary clients and from the broader communications research, through trial-and-error study of promising interventions